edgexfoundry/edgex-docs/docs_src/microservices/configuration/ConfigurationAndRegistry.md

 `./core-data -cp=consul.http://localhost:8500` will start the service using configuration values found in the provider or seed them if they do not exist.

 !!! edgey - "EdgeX 3.0"
-    In EdgeX 3.0, overrides are no longer applied prior to seeding the configuration into the configuration provider.
+    In EdgeX 3.0, the common environment variable overrides are applied to this common configuration prior to pushing the configuration into the configuration provider.
+This dramatically reduces the number of duplicate environment variable overrides in the Docker compose files.

 ### Configuration Structure